• Skip to primary navigation

 There is a small fee to enter and look around inside if you wish.
 However, there is another castle a short distance away that you can enter for free and I think it’s worth the wait.

-7. Explore the Port of Naples
+7. Port of Naples

 After you’ve seen Castel Nuovo, make the short walk down to the Port of Naples.
 This is a great area to walk around in and get to know a different side of the city.